wintorse/copylink-dev/README.md

 For the following sites, it has the functionality to format titles and also copy links with Slack emojis for pasting into Slack:
 - Google Sheets / Docs / Slides
 - Google Drive
-- Excel / Word / PowerPoint for the web
 - GitHub Pull Request / Issue
 - Jira Issue
 - Asana Task